Planning a vacation while pregnant? Get ideas for the best U.S. babymoon destinations recommended by travel bloggers.

 Lisbon City Centre is home to many wonderful luxury hotels, but the seaside resorts of Estoril and Cascais on the outskirts are particularly popular with visiting babymooners.

 In Cascais, for example, you have easy access to the beach, Cascais itself, while attractions like Jerónimos Monastery and Belém Tower are less than 30 minutes away by taxi.

-Alternatively, city centre hotels like the Sheraton in Lisbon’s Saldanha neighbourhood offer spa packages for mothers-to-be while deepaliving, a city centre yoga studio, offers a range of pregnancy treatments and services including pregnancy massage, pregnancy yoga lessons, and pregnancy reflexology.”
+Alternatively, city centre hotels like the Sheraton in Lisbon’s Saldanha neighbourhood offer spa packages for mothers-to-be while a nearby yoga studio offers a range of pregnancy treatments and services including pregnancy massage, pregnancy yoga lessons, and pregnancy reflexology.